ianhajra/ianhajra/README.md

 Hi there! 👋

 My name is Ian Hajra and I'm a 20 year old sophomore at Brown University.
 I am studying applied mathematics and computer science.
-I recently joined the ATLAS Research Group where I am improving the portability and usability of the PaSh ecosystem.
+I will be joining the Kim Lab at Roswell Park this summer, where I will be contributing to Bioinformatics efforts.
 In my free time, I love to play jazz piano and have recently gotten into rock climbing!

 <!--